Security & Privacy

 iMac (Mid 2007, after upgrading the CPU)**

 **The mid-2007 iMac requires a processor upgrade (not for the faint of heart).
-But incredibly, this computer that is now nearly sixteen years old can still run macOS Sonoma.
+But incredibly, this computer that is now 17 years old can still run macOS Sequoia.
+I happen to have such an iMac, and I’ve upgraded its macOS several times past its official maximum operating system:

 That unofficial list looks incredible next to Apple’s officially supported list, right?
-Perhaps it seems too good to be true, and to be fair, there are some known issues with some of those models (see the OpenCore Legacy Patcher supported models list for details).
+Perhaps it seems too good to be true.
+To be fair, there are some known issues with some of those models (see the OpenCore Legacy Patcher supported models list for details).

 You might be wondering how such a thing could possibly work.
 In part, it uses a similar methodology to so-called “hackintosh” computers, where additional Apple drivers from previous versions of the operating system are included to make the current version of macOS work with a wider range of hardware.